Barile-Macchia resolutions: Barile-Macchia matchings

+Since there is only one subset to consider in Algorithm \ref{algorithm1}, ideal $I$ is bridge-friendly.
+Note that $I$ is bridge-friendly with respect to any total ordering.
+On the other hand, $A$ is not Batzies-Welker because $\{xy,zx\}$ and $\{yz,zx\}$ are critical and they have the same $\lcm$.
+More generally, this implies that none of the lcm-homogeneous acyclic mathcings of $R/I$ is Batzies-Welker. \end{example}

 \begin{example} Let $I$ be the ideal from Example \ref{ex:alg1}.
-It follows from Example \ref{ex:types} that $I$ is not bridge-friendly because the subset $\{xw, xy,zw\}$ is potentially-type-2 but not type-2.
-In this example, we will use Corollary \ref{cor:critical} to verify $I$ is not bridge-friendly.
+It follows from Example \ref{ex:types} that $I$ is not bridge-friendly with respect to the given total ordering because the subset $\{xw, xy,zw\}$ is potentially-type-2 but not type-2.
+Note that the corresponding matching is Batzies-Welker.

+In this example, we use Corollary \ref{cor:critical} to prove that $I$ is not bridge-friendly with respect to any total ordering on $\G(I)$.
 For the sake of contradiction, suppose $I$ is bridge-friendly.
-Let $m_1=xw, ~m_2=xy, ~m_3=yz, ~m_4=zw$ and $i+4=i$ for each $1\leq i\leq 4$.
-Note that a subset $\sigma$ of cardinality $3$ must contain three consecutive elements $m_i, m_{i+1},$ and $m_{i+2}$ for some $1\leq i\leq 4$.
-Moreover, each such $\sigma$ has a bridge $m_{i+1}$.
-Then, $\sigma$ is not a critical subset of $\G(I)$ by Corollary \ref{cor:critical}.
-Then the maximum cardinality of a critical subset is 2 and $\pd_R(R/I)\leq 2$, which is a contradiction because $\pd_R(R/I)=3$ from Example \ref{ex:alg1}.
+Let $m_1=xw, ~m_2=xy, ~m_3=yz, ~m_4=zw$ and we will take indices modulo $4$.
+Note that a subset $\sigma$ of $\G(I)$ of cardinality $3$ must contain three consecutive elements $m_i, m_{i+1},$ and $m_{i+2}$ for some $1\leq i\leq 4$.
+In particular, such $\sigma$ has a bridge $m_{i+1}$ and hence not critical by Corollary \ref{cor:critical}.
+Then the maximum cardinality of a critical subset is 2 and thus $\pd_R(R/I)\leq 2$, which is a contradiction because $\pd_R(R/I)=3$ from Example \ref{ex:alg1}.
 Therefore, $I$ is not bridge-friendly. \end{example}

 In fact, this example can be generalized to a $(3n+1)$-cycle.